-- ensuring the council is fit for purpose to deliver on its political priorities and ambitions for the city post-COVID - supporting residents, businesses and the city as a whole through recovery, whilst maintaining a financially viable council - harnessing the changes and learning in responding to COVID as part of our ongoing transformation - recognising the ongoing context continued uncertainty, reduced income and reducing expenditure while continuing to respond to the pandemic - building on the approach and learning from balancing the in-year position - taking a longer-term approach to any unachieved medium-term plan savings.
+- ensuring the council is fit for purpose to deliver on its political priorities and ambitions for the city post-COVID-19 - harnessing the changes and learning in responding to COVID-19 as part of our ongoing transformation - recognising the ongoing context continued uncertainty, reduced income and reducing expenditure while continuing to respond to the pandemic

+- building on the approach and learning from balancing the in-year position - taking a longer-term approach to any unachieved medium-term plan savings.

-In calculating our spending power, the government has assumed a 2% increase to Council Tax and that the council will apply the 3% adult social care precept to Council Tax bills.
+In calculating our spending power, the government has assumed an increase to Council Tax and that the council will apply the 3% adult social care precept to Council Tax bills.

 In recent years, the country has faced a crisis in adult social care as a result of reduced funding from government, rising demand from users, increasing complexity of demand, and unavoidable cost pressures.
-To this challenging situation we are now adding the short and long-term results of the COVID pandemic, which will increase both demand and complexity further.
+To this challenging situation, we are now adding the short and long-term results of the COVID-19 pandemic, which will increase both demand and complexity further.

 In effect, the council and the city's council taxpayers are being asked to take responsibility for the continuing national failure to deliver a sustainable approach to social care funding.
-This leaves the council with no choice but to apply the adult social care precept, in full, in addition to the proposed 2% Council Tax rise, as set out in our draft financial plan.
+This leaves the council with no choice but to apply the adult social care precept, in full, in addition to the proposed 1.949% Council Tax rise, as set out in our draft financial plan.
 To help set a balanced budget, this will increase our income by £5.6 million which will be used to avoid making further reductions to services beyond those set out and contribute to the delivery of vital social care services.